 This may sound too serious for lazy summer days, but I’m all about working hard.
 That makes the times when we are playing hard all the better.
 (And believe me, we have some fun things coming up this summer.)

 At the beginning of each summer our kids set their own lists of goals (we did this growing up…another nifty idea from my parents).
 They work hard on them and earn something special they’ve been working hard toward at the end of the summer.
-They usually write these goals all dolled-up on poster boards to check off as they go (click here to see what I’m talking about).
+They usually write these goals all dolled-up on poster boards to check off as they go.

 But this year Dave is in charge.
 And you know what that means?
 It means they’re ultra-organized.
 He took each of the kids aside for a little interview yesterday and had them make up their goals on calendars so they could keep track of what they needed to do each day through the summer, depending on where we are physically at the time.
 They can earn things depending on how hard they work, and how much they get done.
 Their summer goals are tough, and I like that.
 (Have I mentioned I love Dave?
 Just wondering.)